 The Company is highly dependent on the performance of the Philippine property market and the state of the Philippine economy because all of its Properties are located in the Philippines.
 The demand for, and prevailing prices of office leases are directly related to the strength of the Philippine economy and the overall levels of business activity in the Philippines.
-In particular, the growth of the real estate sector has been mainly driven by the fast-growing IT-BPM sector, which is vulnerable to global economic changes, low interest rates and robust remittances from OFWs.
+In particular, the growth of the office sector has been mainly driven by the fast-growing IT-BPM industry.
 As the fastest growing sector in the Philippine real estate industry, the IT-BPM outsourcing sector drives office space demand, which fuels the performance and profitability of the Company's Properties.
 The growth of the IT-BPM sector is heavily dependent on the availability of information and communications technology (ITC) hubs across the Philippines, which provide sufficient labor supply and upgraded talent ecosystem, good ITC infrastructure and service capabilities, efficient cost and overall business environment, as a product of sound macroeconomic fundamentals and geopolitical climate in the country.
+In addition, downward pressure on rental rates and other commercial terms may also be experienced by the market with the continued substantial vacancy of office buildings in the country, ranging from 19-20% by end of 2023, as reported by major real estate firms such as Colliers, CBRE and JLL.
+This is mainly attributable to the increase in new office supply from delayed completion of office properties (delayed completion due to the COVID-19 Pandemic) and the Work-From-Home (WFH) trend.

-Many factors contribute to fluctuations in the Philippine property market including the general demand and supply of properties which may cause asset price bubbles (i.e. when there is a gross imbalance between the supply and demand in the property market causing unusual increase in asset prices followed by a drastic drop in prices when the bubble bursts), increases and decreases in interest rates, inflationary pressures, Government-related real estate policies and other factors beyond the Company's control.
-In particular, the global economic downturn resulting from the COVID-19 pandemic has resulted in an economic slowdown and negative business sentiment, which may have an adverse effect on the outlook on the Philippine property market and lead to an adverse change in the Philippines' macroeconomic situation generally, which could materially and adversely affect the Company's results of operations.
+Many factors contribute to fluctuations in the Philippine property market increases and decreases in interest rates, inflationary pressures, Government-related real estate policies and other factors beyond the Company's control.
 Thus, the Company is directly affected by the risks that affect the Philippine property market as a whole.
-The Company cannot foresee when the disruptions of business activities caused by the outbreak of COVID-19 will cease.
 Any decline in the value of land or real estate in the Philippines may lead to a downward revaluation of the Company Properties and a decrease in its rental rates.